Business Advocacy and Political Action help maintain a strong local economy where business can flourish

 Members assist in public policy efforts

-Presenting Sponsors: General Distributors, MP Plumbing, Oregon Iron Works, Oregonian’s Credit Union, and Providence Health Systems.
+Presenting Sponsors: General Distributors, MP Plumbing, Oregon Iron Works, Oregonian’s Credit Union, Portland General Electric.
+Providence Milwaukie Hospital and Sunrise Water Authority.

-Sustaining Sponsors: Clackamas Federal Credit Union, Columbia State Bank, Cranston Machinery and Oak Lodge Water District.
+Sustaining Sponsors: Clackamas Federal Credit Union, Cranston Machinery and Oak Lodge Water District.